 - Prepare the ingredients

 Take your chicken breast and slice it into small pieces, making sure to cut off any remaining fat.
 Put some water to a boil, then throw the chicken pieces in and boil them for ~25 minutes, or until they’re no longer pink on the inside.
-While the chicken is boiling, clean your carrot and chop it into small pieces.
-Boil them in a separate pan for about 5 minutes.
+While the chicken is boiling, clean your veggies and chop them into small pieces.
+Boil them in a separate pan until soft.

 - Will it blend?

 Next up is the broth.
-Take a cup of your chicken broth and add a small amount to the mixture, blending as you go.
+Take your cup of chicken broth and add small amounts to the mixture, blending as you go.
 Slowly add more broth, either until the cup is empty or until you achieve the desired thickness for your chicken gravy.
-It should be quite thick, but still slightly runny.
+It should be quite thick, but slightly runny.

 - Store in the fridge

-And there you go.
+And there you go!
 This recipe is super simple and most cats absolutely love it!
-If your cat is a bit picky, you can always make your gravy more interesting by throwing in a few extra vegetables and some small chunks of meat.
+If yours is a bit picky, you can always make your gravy more interesting by mixing in a few more small chunks of meat.